jameshume/jehtech/src/html/arm.md

             * 16-bit and 32-bit Thumb-2
                 * Introduced in 2003.
 Keeps the code density of the Thumb instruction set and the performance of the 32-bit set.
 Most processors now only support the Thumb-2 instruction set (>= M0).

+* CortexM's all use Thumb-2 instruction set.
+    * NO ARM instruction set support
+    * No Coprocessor 15: The coprocessor was used to configure the main processor.
+Cortex-M devices do not have this.
+Instead all the registers are memory-mapped to reserved regions of memory.
+    * Vector table is a set of addresses, *not* instructions.
+        * Typical ARM vector tables would be a table of jump instructions.
+* Cortex-M23/M33 : ARMv8.
+* Cortex-M3      : ARMv7-M, 3-stage pipeline.
+    * Mosty 32-bit instructions
+* Cortex-M7      : ARMv7-M, 6 stage pipeline.
+    * Mosty 32-bit instructions
+* Cortex-M0+     : Less than 12k gates (what the M0 "should have been").
+    * ARM-v6-M architecture (16-bit Thumb, except system instructions).
+Majority 16-bit instructions, some 32-bit instructions like `BL`, for example.
+    * 2-stage pipeline (M0 has 3-stage)
+    * Optional User/priviledged support
+    * Optional MPU with 8 regions.
+    * AHB-Lite master interface
+    * Optional low-latency I/O port.
+Read and writes are done in a *single cycle*.
+Address and data in one cycle.
+All other ARM protocols use a minimum of two cycles.
+Typically used for GPIO operations.
+    * Optional support for a WIC controller for increased power saving.
+* Cortex-M0/M0+  : Designed for LOW POWER.
+    * Majority 16-bit instructions, some 32-bit instructions like `BL`, for example.
+    * M0's are aimed at replacing PICs in the market place.
+    * No hardware divide.
+    * Hardware multiplier is optional.
+    * M0+ only: uTrace: use internal SRAM as a trace buffer - record the execution of the program into the trace buffer and then use debugger to access buffer.
+    * Von-Neumann architecture (Other Cortex-Ms use Harvard achitecture.)
+* Cortex-M chips use Thumb-2 instruction set *only*.
+* v6-M --> V7-M : ~50 instructtions --> ~200 instructions - sizeable increase.
+* M4 is like an M3 with instructions for DSP - SIMD and a single-precision FPU optionally.
+Some operator improvement for efficiency.

 ## Programmers Model
 * Explains the interface programmer must use to design their application on a specific processor.

+* Registers:
+  * R13 is *Stack Pointer* (SP)
+    * There are two stack pointers.
+      * Don't have to use both but can choose to use both.
+      * MSP - Main Stack Processor (R13)
+      *
+  * R14 is the *Link Register* (LR)
+  * R15 is the *Program Counter* (PC): Points to the address of the code being **fetched** from memory at this moment.
+  * Processor status
+    * Indicate the state of the core right now.
+    * APSR - Program Status Register - Only APSR flags can be uysed for confition execution (`BCC, `IT`).
+    * FPSCR - Float flags (if FPU present).
+    * IPSR - Contains interrupt/exception number.
+    * EPSR - Contains Execution Status.

 ### Cortex-M4
 * Processor modes: